Erica Kane: Marriages and relationships

 On July 25, 2011, Erica stabs David after she escapes from the clutches of her look-alike Jane Campbell that posed as her.
 She is taken to Oak Haven and there she first sees Janet "from another Planet" Green Dillon, then Annie Lavery, then Marian Colby Chandler, and finally she sees Dixie Cooney Martin.
 On August 11, 2011, Jane takes the blame for stabbing David so Erica can remain free.
 During the last few episodes of the show Erica is offered a chance to write a movie about her book (much to the dismay of Jack who wants to marry her).
-This leads to a fallout between the two at Stuart Chandler's welcome home party.
+This leads to a falling-out between the two at Stuart Chandler's welcome home party.
 As Jack leaves the party, Erica admits in front of everyone that she needs and loves Jack, to which he replies by bitterly telling her, Rhett Butler-style, that "frankly," he doesn't give a damn about what she needs.
 "This is not the ending I wanted," Erica says to Opal.
 "Oh, you've done it, now you'll never get it back," Opal tells her.
 "Just watch me," says Erica.
 As Erica goes after Jack, JR fires his pistol, ending the show.
 It is implied that the bullet has hit Erica as she is last to be shown before the screen blacks out.

 In a conversation between Kate Howard and Todd Manning on General Hospital, Erica is mentioned as someone else Todd could have talked to about the job he was offering to Kate, implying she survived the final episode of All My Children.
 On the June 20, 2013 episode of the Prospect Park version of All My Children, Opal Cortlandt tells Dimitri Marick, one of Erica's ex-husbands that Erica was out of town last seen getting on an airplane to some exotic location without saying when she would be back.

 In a 2018 episode of General Hospital Maxie Jones is seen on the phone arguing with someone over a bill, and later warns Nina Clay that Erica Kane might be calling her about Maxie's negotiations, suggesting Erica is still alive and working in the fashion industry at this point.